imnuvi/CheatBook/elixir/3_Lists_And_Recursion/Lists_and_recursion.md

 <code>[ a, b, c] = [ 1, 2, 3]</code>  # a=1, b=2, c=3

 <code>[ head | tail ] = [ 1, 2, 3]</code> # head = 1, tail = [ b, c ]

+note:
+Remember when debugging your code always inspect the list and convert it to a string for getting the actual list